andresoliva/PlotlyWebMapInteractive/README.md

 ## About

-This script was created as part of an engineering master's degree thesis at Instituto Balseiro, Argentina, by Andres Oliva Trevisan.
-It allows you to visualize data received from a DCS on a map.
+This script was created as part of my engineering master's degree thesis at Instituto Balseiro, Argentina.
+It allows you to visualize data received from a DCS on a plotted map.
 The script can either read data from a real serial port or simulate data for testing purposes.

 ### Tested Library Versions